YDK-Solutions/ydk/README.md

 Release Notes
 ===============
-The current YDK release version is 0.8.1 (alpha).
-The version of the latest YDK-Gen master branch is 0.7.3-dev.
+The current YDK release version is 0.8.0-beta.
+The version of the latest YDK-Gen master branch is 0.8.0-beta.
 YDK-Gen is licensed under the Apache 2.0 License.